 SaaS Metrics

 CAC is acquisition spend divided by new paying customers.
-Learn the formula, what to include, and how to segment CAC.
+Learn the formula, what belongs in CAC, and when to move from a quick definition to the full guide.

 Definition